dxphilo/kenya-api/README.md

 ## Contributing

 Contributions are always welcome!
+You can contribute to this project in various ways, including but not limited to:

+- Updating to correct information
+- Adding missing information
+- Writing and adding tests
+- Fixing bugs and issues
+- Improving documentation
+- Implementing new features

-See `contributing.md` for ways to get started.
+See `contributing.md` for more details on how to get started with contributing.

 Please adhere to this project's `code of conduct`.